Taxation in Switzerland: Other cantonal taxes

 In addition to the taxes mentioned above, the cantons are free to introduce others.
 Several cantons levy an inheritance tax (Erbschaftssteuer / Imposta di successione) and a gift tax (Schenkungssteuer / Imposta di donazione), although there is a trend towards abolishing those.
 Moreover, the cantons are required by federal law to levy a tax on the profit from the sale of real estate (Grundstückgewinnsteuer / impôt sur les gains immobiliers / Imposta sugli utili immobiliari).
 Most also levy a tax on the value of the property sold (Handänderungssteuer / impôt sur les mutations / Tassa di mutazione) so as to discourage speculation in real estate.
 Taxes are also frequently levied on the ownership of dogs and motor vehicles, on lotteries, on the sale of tickets to public entertainments, or on overnight stays in certain tourist destinations.

 Casino tax

-All cantons with casinos holding a type B concession amended their tax legislation and introduced a tax on gross gaming revenue of casinos.
-The tax may not amount to more than 40 percent of the total casino tax due to the Confederation.
+The Confederation levies a tax on gross gaming revenue (the difference between player stakes and payouts) to fund the old-age, survivors', and disability insurance systems.
+For land-based operations, the base rate is 40% on gross gaming revenue up to 10 million francs, then progressively increases by 0.5% per additional million francs to a maximum of 80%.
+For online casino games, the base rate is 20% on revenue up to 3 million francs, rising in five steps to a maximum of 80%.